ThoughtWorksInc/TWU101-TDDIntro/README.md

 of thousands of tests and if many of them printed to the console we wouldn't be able to find the test results in all of spam from our program printing so much.

-Now go to the class `com.thoughtworks.library.LibraryTest` (it's located in the `test/java` directory).
+Now go to the class `com.thoughtworks.tddintro.library.LibraryTest` (it's located in the `test/java` directory).
 This class has three unit tests in it.
 The first one is mostly implemented.
 You should add a `verify` statement to make sure that the correct string is being printed to the mock `PrintStream`.